-1. New: Creates a new Python script
+- 1. New: Creates a new Python script

-2. Open: opens an existing Python script
+- 2. Open: opens an existing Python script

-3. Run: runs an existing Python script
+- 3. Run: runs an existing Python script

-When a new script is created or an existing script is opened, the Python tab is exposed:
+When a new script is created or an existing script is opened, the Python window is exposed, where all Python controls are located: